ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_esp_device.jpeg
 ---

 According to [IEEE](https://iot.ieee.org/newsletter/march-2017/three-major-challenges-facing-iot.html) the biggest challenges and issues facing Internet of Things (IoT) are security, privacy, connectivity, compatibility, standardisation and intelligent actions/analysis.
-This is what is holding us back from large scale developments in IoT.
+These are the issues holding us back from large scale world-wide developments in IoT.
 A large number of academic research [papers](https://ieeexplore.ieee.org/abstract/document/7823334/) have discussed the security and privacy aspects of IoT deployments.

 The closer and more inter-connected a network is the more strain it puts on developers to perform due diligence and lock down the network infrastructure and maintain ethical privacy practices.
 AWS provides a number of IoT related services since the release of [AWS IoT Core](https://aws.amazon.com/iot-core/) at the end of 2015.
-These services are quite complex and try to address a number of these concerns.
-Ideally developers want to spend most of their time on the development of the IoT application and not the infrastructure.
+These services are quite complex and try to address a number of these aformentioned challenges.
+Ideally developers want to spend most of their time on the development of the IoT application and not the supporting infrastructure.

-In this two-part series I will look at AWS services for IoT, their setup, configuration and the issues encountered during development.
+In this two-part series I will look at AWS services provided for IoT and the configuration required.
+I aim to dissect the structure of AWS IoT Core and Greengrass with a broad focus on full end-to-end usage.
+I will compare offerings by other cloud providers and note some of the difficulties I’ve had throughout the development process of a proof of concept.

 Dmitri Zimine wrote an interesting post on [A Cloud Guru](https://read.acloud.guru/aws-greengrass-the-missing-manual-2ac8df2fbdf4) earlier in 2018 describing AWS IoT core and [Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms) as being a bit of mess.
 There are a number requirements to setup Greengrass and the complexity of AWS calls behind the scenes is no easy task to understand.

-Current AWS offerings for IoT are somewhat fragmented with lacking documentation in some areas but great documentation in others.
-The AWS dashboard has 6 services but the key product offered by AWS appears to be AWS IoT Core which is for directly managing device infrastructure, device shadows and data flow within the network.
-It also includes Greengrass management interface in the UI which is actually a seperate product in itself.
+Current AWS offerings for IoT are somewhat fragmented.
+The AWS dashboard has 6 services but the key product offered by AWS appears to be AWS IoT Core which is for direct management of device infrastructure, device shadows and data flow within the network.
+It also includes the Greengrass management interface in the UI which is actually a seperate product in itself.

-I aim to dissect the structure of AWS IoT Core and Greengrass with a broad focus on full end-to-end usage.
-I will compare offerings by other cloud providers and note some of the difficulties I’ve had through the development of the proof of concept.

-The source code will available in part 2 and can be deployed on your AWS account provided you have access to the resources and understand you will be charged a small sum for resource usage.
-Even though AWS IoT is not a recent offering there is still limited information and documentation related to it.
-The StackOverflow family has limited answers when something breaks and “Googling” doesn’t always get you where you want to be!
+The source code will available in the part 2 blog post and can be deployed on your AWS account provided you understand that you will be charged a small amount for resource usage.

-# What will I be covering?
+# What will I be covering in part 1?
-1. AWS IoT services and how they relate to current infrastructure, the theory, the practicality and how it works together.
+1. AWS IoT services: The theory, the practicality and how it fits together
-2. Working with a small POC utilising a number of AWS IoT services.
-3. Reviewing what has been built, the concerns, ambiguities and what went wrong.
+2. Development options (SDKs, Software, Hardware, 3rd party)
+3. An intro to proof of concept ideas and snippets of code
+4. Inital impressions and comparisons with other cloud providers

+# What will I be covering in part 2?
+1. Introduction to a the POC
+2. Further expansion on chosen SDKs, software and hardware
+3. What I liked, what I did not like
-4. Final thoughts and ideas.
+4. Evaluation of AWS services and POC
-5. Some links, resources and source code.
+5. Resources

 ![ESP8266](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_esp_device.jpeg)